In the mid-1800s, surface ozone was the

 limits on natural ozone exposures in today's world.
 Based on

-its definition, EPA concluded initially that PRB could only be
+its definition, EPA concluded initially that NAB could only be

 estimated using chemical transport models (CTMs).
-However, based
+However, scientists

-a monitoring site at Trinidad Head, CA allowed for the characterization
+data at a monitoring site at Trinidad Head, CA allowed for the

 Although acknowledging EPA's desire to

-use a model to estimate PRB, the EPA's Clean Air Scientific Advisory
+use a model to estimate NAB, the EPA's Clean Air Scientific Advisory

-degree of uncertainty associated with the estimates of PRB using
+degree of uncertainty associated with the estimates of NAB using

 the model.
 EPA (2007) acknowledged that the monitoring site at

-Trinidad Head, CA does provide information about policy-relevant
+Trinidad Head, CA provides information about NAB concentrations

-background concentrations of ozone.
-Oltmans et al. (2008) described
+of ozone.
+Oltmans et al. (2008) described the ozone exposures

-the O3 exposures occurring at the Trinidad Head (CA) monitoring
+occurring at the Trinidad Head (CA) monitoring site.
+It appears

-site.
-It appears based on the results published by Oltmans et
+based on the results published by Oltmans et al. (2008) that

-al. (2008) that the chemical transport model that EPA used for
+the chemical transport model that EPA used for its NAB estimates

-its PRB estimates for risk assessments for ozone was unable to
+for risk assessments for ozone was unable to account for the

-account for the numerous occurrences of hourly average PRB concentrations
+numerous occurrences of hourly average NAB concentrations greater

 distribution of the hourly average concentrations and the